Slevinski/slevinski.github.io/series/evidence-and-adoption/README.md

 *Evidence briefs on documented use, institutional anchors, and adoption limits*

-This repository contains the empirical series of the Sutton SignWriting platform.
-It documents communities, institutions, case studies, and evidence boundaries without turning documented use into sweeping outcome claims.

-The direct skeptical question is:

-> is this real?

-The cleaner empirical question is:
+This repository carries the empirical claim for the Sutton SignWriting platform: SignWriting has documented use, institutional anchors, technical infrastructure, and country evidence strong enough to treat it as real practice rather than a hypothetical proposal.

-> what is already visible, documented, and strong enough to build from?
+The series also defines the evidence boundary.
+It documents what is visible and strong enough to build from while keeping global scale, community preference, resistance, and literacy outcomes in the right evidence lanes.

 ## Repository Details